jonathanong/github-actions-workflow-templates/publish-storybook-to-gh-pages/README.md

 - Allows each job to have its own cache by adding the workflow job id as a parameter in the cache key.
   Without this key, the storybook build will never get cached.
 - Deploys storybook to your `gh-pages` branch using [storybook-deployer](https://github.com/storybookjs/storybook-deployer)
+  - Only deploys storybook if your tests pass on master
 - Separates the build and deploy commands so you know which one is slow or fails